Alvin and the Chipmunks: Alvin and the Chipmunks (1983–1990)

-Music releases and short-lived Universal acquisition (1991–2002)
+Music releases and Universal acquisition (1991–2002)

 On January 18, 1991, NBC aired a television special starring the Chipmunks entitled Rockin' Through the Decades.
 The same year, the band released the album The Chipmunks Rock the House.
 In 1992, the group released the country album Chipmunks in Low Places.
 Released on September 29, 1992, the album was certified platinum by the RIAA, becoming the group's first platinum record and making it the Chipmunks' best-selling album followed by a greatest hits release and a reissue of 1981's A Chipmunk Christmas.
 By 1993, Urban Chipmunk was re-released as a compilation album The Chipmunks' 35th Birthday Party with a double album, called The Chipmunks Sing-Alongs.
 Their fourth Christmas album, A Very Merry Chipmunk, saw a release in 1994, then When You Wish Upon a Chipmunk in 1995, and Club Chipmunk: The Dance Mixes in 1996 which peaked in the Top 10 on Billboard's Top Kid Audio.

 In 1996, Universal Studios purchased the rights to the characters.
 In 1998, Sony Wonder and Columbia Records released The A-Files: Alien Songs and Greatest Hits: Still Squeaky After All These Years on September 21, 1999.
 The purchase of the rights to the characters by Universal resulted in the Chipmunks' 1999 reappearance, in the form of the direct-to-video movie Alvin and the Chipmunks Meet Frankenstein, released on September 28, 1999.
-Five new songs were composed for the film were made available via a soundtrack released by MCA Records.
+Five new songs were composed for the film and were made available via a soundtrack released by MCA Records.
 Later that year, The Chipmunks' Greatest Christmas Hits was released.
 The movie was successful enough to spark interest in a sequel, and in 2000, Alvin and the Chipmunks Meet the Wolfman appeared.
 Three new songs were composed for the film, that were also made available on a soundtrack by MCA.
 Both movies featured the original cast of the second series reprising their roles as the tone was very similar to the series.
 Universal lost the rights to the characters in 2002 due to a breach of contract with Bagdasarian Productions.

-Return to independency, movies and merchandise (2003–2021)
+Return to independency, movies and merchandise (2003–present)

-On September 17, 2004, Fox 2000 Pictures, Regency Enterprises, and Bagdasarian Productions announced a live-action hybrid film starring Alvin and the Chipmunks.
-Tim Hill directed the 2007 CGI/live-action film adaptation, with Justin Long, Matthew Gray Gubler, and Jesse McCartney providing the voices, along with its 2009, 2011, and 2015 sequels.
-Bagdasarian Jr. and Karman continue to perform the singing voices for Alvin, Theodore, and the Chipettes, but Steve Vining did Simon's singing voice.
-The projects have earned five Grammy awards, an American Music Award, a Golden Reel Award, three Kids' Choice Awards, and Emmy nominations.
+On September 17, 2004, Fox 2000 Pictures, Regency Enterprises, and Bagdasarian Productions announced a live-action animated film starring Alvin and the Chipmunks.
+Tim Hill directed the 2007 adaption Alvin and the Chipmunks, with voices by Justin Long, Matthew Gray Gubler, and Jesse McCartney.
+Further live-action installments were The Squeakquel (2009), Chipwrecked (2011), and The Road Chip (2015).
+The projects have achieved commercial success, grossing over a billion dollars collectively.
+Accolades received include five Grammy awards, an American Music Award, a Golden Reel Award, three Kids' Choice Awards, and Emmy nominations.

-Possible acquisition (2021–present)

-In 2021, the franchise was announced to be sold to a potential buyer.
-With Paramount Global reportedly being interested.
-As of November 2022, updates on the acquisition have not been publicly announced.
+A television series, Alvinnn!!! and the Chipmunks was created by Janice Karman and produced by Bagdasarian Productions and Technicolor Animation Productions.